YuriiHryshko/playwrightTask/README.md

 `npm run test`

-The command runs Playwright tests in different browsers (Chromium, Firefox, and WebKit), sets the environment variable to specify where Allure test results should be stored, and uses two reporters: the "line" reporter for basic textual output and the "allure-playwright" reporter for generating Allure report data in the specified directory.
+The command runs Playwright tests in different browsers (Chromium, Firefox, and WebKit).

 ## Steps to Generate Test Reports